ofZach/eyeo_2012_remarks/README.md

 eyeo_2012_remarks
 =================

-(my stream of conscious poem at the end of eyeo festival this year. will clean it up / format it shortly)
+(my stream of conscious poem at the end of eyeo festival this year. will clean it up / format it shortly)  My talk was about failure and things going wrong.
+I told alot of stories, and ended with this.
+Some folks asked me to publish is, to I threw it up here.